-Once your grade for your final unit has been released, please advise the Placement Coordination Team via AskUNE.
-The Placement Coordination Team (in conjunction with the Course Coordinator and University Enrolments and Progression team) will check that students have satisfied course requirements.
-The Placement Coordination Team can then send confirmation to AHPRA that you have satisfied course requirements so that you may finalise registration and progress to the registrar program.
+Once a student's grade for their final unit has been released, please advise the Placement Coordination Team via AskUNE.
+The Placement Coordination Team, in conjunction with the Course Coordinator and University Enrolments and Progression team, will confirm that students have met all course requirements so that you may finalise registration and progress to the registrar program.
 Please note that this is a multi-step process and can take more than 4 weeks.